Posted on December 9, 2013

 The federal reporting requirements have aided ATF in combatting gun trafficking.
 According to the U.S. Department of Justice, “multiple sales reports provide ATF with timely, actionable leads that can enable it to more quickly identify suspected firearms traffickers and disrupt their operations.”19 During the first eight months after the long gun reporting requirement went into effect, ATF initiated 120 investigations based on multiple long gun sale reports and recommended prosecution of more than 100 defendants in 25 separate cases.20

 Federal law does not require law enforcement to investigate the multiple sales or purchases of firearms that are reported, however.
-Moreover, federal law prohibits state and local law enforcement agencies from disclosing reports of multiple sales (other than those involving prohibited purchasers) and must destroy such reports and related records within 20 days of receipt.21
+Moreover, federal law prohibits state and local law enforcement agencies from disclosing reports of multiple sales (other than those involving prohibited purchasers) and requires those agencies to destroy such reports and related records within 20 days of receipt.21

 The federal multiple sales reporting requirement can also be evaded by gun traffickers in areas where there are no additional state or local laws.
 According to a report by the U.S. Government Accountability Office, “law enforcement officials noted traffickers are aware of how to avoid the federal reporting requirement by spreading out purchases of handguns at different FFLs.
 For example, traffickers can effectively purchase two or more guns within five business days without having such purchases reported as long as they purchase no more than one gun at any individual FFL.”22 States like California require all gun sales to be reported to state or local law enforcement, however, as described in our summary on Maintaining Records & Reporting Gun Sales.